emca-it/OP5-Documentation/nsclient/docs/howto/nrpe.md

 NRPE works much like SSH or telnet etc. It relays a command and awaits the result.
 In the above diagram what happens is:

-1. Nagios executes check_nrpe with the proper arguments.
+1. OP5 executes check_nrpe with the proper arguments.
 2. NSClient++ receives the command to be executed
 3. NSClient++ will execute the command and get a result on the form of <status>, <message> and optionally <performance data>
-4. NSClient++ sends the result back to Nagios
+4. NSClient++ sends the result back to OP5
-5. Nagios gets the result from check_nrpe (and uses it much like any other plugin)
+5. OP5 gets the result from check_nrpe (and uses it much like any other plugin)

 So in essence NRPE is merely a transport mechanism to send the result of a check command over the network.

-## Nagios command line
+## OP5 command line

 ![nrpe-2](images/nagios-active-nrpe-002.png)

-NRPE require you to install a special plug-in on your Nagios server called NRPE.
+NRPE requires you to install a special plugin on your OP5 server called NRPE.
+OP5 includes this with the VM.
-The unix-side of NRPE consists of a server and a client on Nagios you only need the client so you can skip any "servers" or what not that it want to start when you install it.
+The Unix side of NRPE consists of a server and a client on OP5 you only need the client so you can skip any "servers" or what not that it want to start when you install it.

 The client is (generally) called check_nrpe and works like so: